 St Ives’ six beaches – which will you choose?

 Porthmeor is one of only five Cornish beaches to be awarded the Blue Flag Award status, meaning that it’s tiptop for water quality, safety, education and environmental management.
-Nestled below the Tate St Ives and just a stone’s throw away from the town centre, there’s lots to explore on your day out…why not visit one of the town’s ancient pubs or quirky cafes for a spot of lunch?
-If not, Porthmeor has got it covered, with a restaurant and cafe on the beach and a toilet on the terrace behind (often a god-send when with the kids!)
+Nestled below the Tate St Ives and just a stone’s throw away from the town centre, there are lots to explore on your day out…why not visit one of the town’s ancient pubs or quirky cafes for a spot of lunch?
+If not, Porthmeor has got it covered, with a restaurant and cafe on the beach and a toilet on the terrace behind (often a god-send when with the kids!).

 Whether you want a relaxing day sunbathing, or the kids want a surfing lesson, it’s all here – throughout the summer, Porthmeor is fully lifeguarded and offers lessons within its own surf school.